Website and App FAQs

 Q: What is the AccuLumen Brightness Index™, and how does the scale work?

-The AccuLumen Brightness Index™ is a unique feature from AccuWeather that indicates how bright or dim the day will feel.
+A: The AccuLumen Brightness Index™ is a unique feature from AccuWeather that indicates how bright or dim the day will feel.
 It factors in conditions like sun angle, cloud cover, precipitation, and time of day to give you a quick sense of natural outdoor brightness.

 The index uses a scale from 1 to 10, with lower numbers representing very dim conditions and higher numbers indicating very bright days.